albertbregonia/palette/README.md

 - Dark/Light Theme
 - Easy of Use
   - Lobby Generation and Deletion - any user can create/join a lobby given a name and password
-  - If players leave during the game, they have a 5 minute time window to return before their data is deleted.
+  - If players leave during the game, they have a 5 minute time window to return before their data is deleted

+# Future Features:
+- Game Template to easily allow development of new game modes
+- More Included Game Modes

 # Installation and Requirements:
 - Designed using Golang 1.15.6
-- HTML5, CSS3, JavaScript; Essentially, a modern browser is required to use the `<canvas>` in HTML.
+- HTML5, CSS3, JavaScript; Essentially, a modern browser is required to use the `<canvas>` in HTML
 - [Gorilla Sessions](https://github.com/gorilla/sessions "Sessions by The Gorilla Team")
 - [Gorilla WebSocket](https://github.com/gorilla/websocket "WebSocket by The Gorilla Team")

-# Known Limitations
+# Known Limitations:
 - ***Like with any other WebApp, 9 times out of 10, a simple refresh will fix your issue. :)***
 - **Cursor Offset**: Upon resizing the window, an offset between the cursor and the paintbrush is created.
 Correcting this offset in JavaScript clears the canvas data therefore, I have decided to refrain from correcting it.
 - **Visibility**: I wanted to allow maximum screen real estate for users to draw.
 However, this does not work well with other uses as the canvas data will not scale in HTML.
 There are two remedies for this.
 One remedy is to start drawing in the top left of the canvas.
 This is a region that all users, **no matter what resolution or window scaling**, will be able to see.
 Another remedy is to simply coordinate with your group and let them know which regions are/are not visible on all of their displays and to draw that border.